jsa5539/The_103rd_exhibition_of_art/README.md

 - Do not change the file name `list.xlsx`.
 - Do not change the folder name `src`.
 - `script.js` and `style.css` are located in the project root folder.
+- The poster image must be saved as `src/poster.png`.
 - Artwork images should be saved inside the `src` folder.
-- Image files should be saved as `.jpg`.
+- Artwork image files should be saved as `.jpg`.
-- If an image is missing, the website will show `이미지 준비 중`.
+- If an artwork image is missing, the website will show `이미지 준비 중`.
 - If artwork data is changed, refresh the browser to check the updated result.
 - If the Excel file does not load, check whether the website is opened through a local server.
+- Do not commit temporary Excel files such as `~$list.xlsx`.

 ---